 or sending an email to email@example.com.

-By working together through voluntary conservation we can reduce demand and the possibility of a water shortage.
-Here are steps we all can take to curb water waste this summer:
+Please help avoid a water shortage.
+Here are steps we all can take to curb water waste:

 ~ Water lawns and gardens in the early morning or in the evening.